n00bcodr/Jellyfin-JavaScript-Injector/README.md

 -   **Immediate Injection**: The plugin injects a loader script into the Jellyfin web UI upon server startup.
 Your custom scripts are loaded dynamically, and changes take effect after a simple browser refresh.

+-   **Plugin Support**: Other plugins can register their own JavaScript snippets programmatically using the provided service interface.

 ## ⚙️ Installation